25-MDDN242/time-based-media-JehSikah/README.md

 NEXT WEEK: access days of week/months?

 5/3: Have added sky colours to the background that will spin as the day progresses.
 Also added the second ring as an "ocean" with lowered opacity and the third ring as sand.

+6/3: Changed sky to lerp since the rest of the scene would be pretty cluttered.
+Sky objects would npw signify hours passing.
+Timing of lerp still off? so needs tweaking.